Melbourne Girls Grammar offers a contemporary and challenging Senior Years Program for girls in Years 9 – 12.

 In the Senior Years, the Wellbeing Program focuses on the importance of the social, emotional, physical and academic wellbeing of our girls, ensuring they feel empowered and ready to live a life of good health.

-An extension of the physical and co-curricular activities in which girls participate, the Fit for Life profile is a tracking measure for girls to keep active and achieve their physical goals.
+An extension of the physical and co-curricular activities in which girls participate, the Fit for You profile is a tracking measure for girls to keep active and achieve their physical goals.

 Between students and Fitness Coaches, active plans are developed that support all round personal fitness.
 Our girls develop positive habits that support their mental health and overall wellbeing for life.